 - Buying a Hearing Aid (American Academy of Otolaryngology--Head and Neck Surgery)

-- Buying a Hearing Aid (Federal Trade Commission) Available in Spanish
+- Buying a Hearing Aid (Federal Trade Commission)

 - Hearing Aids and Personal Sound Amplifiers: Know the Difference (Food and Drug Administration)

 - Hearing Aids: How to Choose the Right One (Mayo Foundation for Medical Education and Research)

 - Hearing Loss Signals Need for Diagnosis (Food and Drug Administration) Available in Spanish

 - How to Get Hearing Aids (Food and Drug Administration)